nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

     Internally, this is automatically called by `send()`, `write()`, `read()`.

-    :param bool data_recv: specifies wheather to clear the "RX Data Ready" (:py:attr:`~circuitpython_nrf24l01.rf24.RF24.irq_dr`) flag.
+    :param bool data_recv: specifies whether to clear the "RX Data Ready" (:py:attr:`~circuitpython_nrf24l01.rf24.RF24.irq_dr`) flag.
-    :param bool data_sent: specifies wheather to clear the "TX Data Sent" (:py:attr:`~circuitpython_nrf24l01.rf24.RF24.irq_ds`) flag.
+    :param bool data_sent: specifies whether to clear the "TX Data Sent" (:py:attr:`~circuitpython_nrf24l01.rf24.RF24.irq_ds`) flag.
-    :param bool data_fail: specifies wheather to clear the "Max Re-transmit reached" (`irq_df`) flag.
+    :param bool data_fail: specifies whether to clear the "Max Re-transmit reached" (`irq_df`) flag.

-    .. note:: Clearing the ``data_fail`` flag is necessary for continued transmissions from the nRF24L01 (locks the TX FIFO buffer when `irq_df` is `True`) despite wheather or not the MCU is taking advantage of the interrupt (IRQ) pin.
-Call this function only when there is an antiquated status flag (after you've dealt with the specific payload related to the staus flags that were set), otherwise it can cause payloads to be ignored and occupy the RX/TX FIFO buffers.
+    .. note:: Clearing the ``data_fail`` flag is necessary for continued transmissions from the nRF24L01 (locks the TX FIFO buffer when `irq_df` is `True`) despite whether or not the MCU is taking advantage of the interrupt (IRQ) pin.
+Call this function only when there is an antiquated status flag (after you've dealt with the specific payload related to the status flags that were set), otherwise it can cause payloads to be ignored and occupy the RX/TX FIFO buffers.
 See `Appendix A of the nRF24L01+ Specifications Sheet
         <https://www.sparkfun.com/datasheets/Components/SMD/
         nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf#G1047965>`_ for an outline of